Fall Term 2021 Info & Frequently Asked Questions

 On = Online Course is the traditional Eastern Florida Online classes without a specific day or time listed, with coursework done when it's convenient for you, by the deadline.

-Question 7: If Fall Term classes can meet on campus, what safety precautions will be in place?
-(Updated 6/30)
+Question 7: When Fall Term classes meet on campus, what safety precautions will be in place?
+(Updated 5/19/2021)

 Question 8: How do I register for Fall courses?

-Visit our registration information page for lots of how-to details on the course registration process, including step-by-step photos that show how to register for courses online using the Titan Web section of the myEFSC Student Services Portal.
-You will also find information on how to get assistance from an advisor.
+Visit our registration information page for lots of how-to details on the course registration process which began April 19th for Fall Term.
+That page includes step-by-step photos that show how to register for courses online using the Titan Web section of the myEFSC Student Services Portal.

-Some Heath Science programs also have extended application deadlines or are accepting applications with a contingency that testing be taken later.
-Email Health Sciences at email@example.com for more information about the specific program you're interested in.
+Also review your specific Heath Science program's web pages for details on that program's testing requirements.
+Email Health Sciences at firstname.lastname@example.org for more information about the specific program you're interested in.